azizgharbi/nodePackageCheck.nvim/README.md

-# npmPackageManager for Neovim
+# nodePackageCheck for Neovim

-- A plugin for Neovim that allows you to manage your npm packages from within Neovim.
+- A plugin for Neovim that allows you to check updates and versions of your npm packages from within Neovim.

 ### Example